Special Educational Needs and Disability (SEND) at Mereside

 Who we have to help

-Miss B Scoltock – SENDCo
+Mrs B Bryant – SENDCo

-Mrs L Hughes – Head of School
+Mrs L Hughes – Headteacher

-Mr D Castledine– Link LAC member for SEND
+Mr D Castledine – Link LAC member for SEND

 Mr Castledine is responsible for SEND and meets regularly with Mrs Hughes.